Explorer. Producer. Maker. Etceterer.

-Stephanie is an award-winning artist, producer, writer and idiot.
-She is the creative director of DON'T BE LONELY.
-She is currently based in London, but tours extensively around the world working on independent productions as a creative producer, production-manager, writer, stage manager, tour manager and shoulder-to-cry-on / ray of sunshine.
-She is particularly interested in clown, physical theatre, comedy, interactive and immersive theatre, live art and work for young people.
+Stephanie is an award-winning experience designer, community artist, producer and maker.
+She tours around the world collaborating closely with cities, individuals, communities and organisations as a lead artist, creative producer, interaction designer, production-manager, writer, game designer and explorer.
+She is particularly interested in community work, city-based experiences, physical theatre, walking, interactive and immersive theatre, games, live art and work for young people.

 In 2012 Stephanie received an Artstart grant from the Australia Council for the Arts, which allowed her to build this website.